 [Section 158H inserted by No. 42 of 2004 s.
 119.]

 158I.
-WorkCover WA may direct modification, suspension, cessation of payments under specialised retraining programs
+WorkCover WA may direct modification etc. of programs

 (1) WorkCover WA may, as it sees fit, but subject to this Part and any regulations in relation to the administration of funds for specialised retraining programs, and having regard to the results of a review under section 158H in relation to a worker, give a written direction to the worker’s employer or the employer’s insurer to modify, suspend or cease the amounts payable in respect of the worker’s participation in the program.